Skip to main content

 sott.net

 While the nomenclature used to discuss the culture of abuse, abusers and victims successfully delineates between who is misusing power and who is suffering as the result of this misuse, these words alone do not expose the depth and convoluted patterns involved in incidents and cycles of harm.
-To state it plainly, and boldly, experiencing abuse via mental manipulation is basically being “mind-fucked”, and that has a profound effect on one’s psyche and spirit.
-The term most often associated with being “mind-fucked” is gas lighting.
+To state it plainly, and boldly, experiencing abuse via mental manipulation is basically being “mind-f^#^d”, and that has a profound effect on one’s psyche and spirit.
+The term most often associated with being “mind-f^#^d” is gas lighting.
 Gas lighting has nothing to do with your stove but everything to do with how one is made led to doubt their own perception of reality.

 The term comes from the 1938 stage play Gas Light—which was made into a movie a few years later—where a husband attempts to drive his wife crazy by dimming the lights (which were powered by gas) in their home while telling her that she was imagining that the lights were changing.